Overview

 Type string `json:"type"` // e.g. "gdrive", "local"

-Account string `json:"account,omitempty"` // Google account email, hostname
+Account string `json:"account,omitempty"` // friendly display account

-Path string `json:"path,omitempty"` // root folder ID, filesystem path
+Path string `json:"path,omitempty"` // friendly display path

 }